-Substantial upgrades to the sewer infrastructure throughout the South West Growth Centre are currently being investigated by Sydney Water, however this infrastructure will not be delivered in time to service the first stages of development of the East Leppington Precinct.
-Recent advice from Sydney Water suggests that this trunk infrastructure will be delivered in mid-2015.
+Substantial upgrades to the sewer infrastructure throughout the South West Growth Centre are currently being investigated by Sydney Water.

 Sydney Water has advised that interim sewer servicing for the East Leppington Precinct will consist of a pump-out system, consisting of a wet-well that is regularly pumped-out and trucked to an STP.
-Based on the development staging discussed in Section 1.2, this interim arrangement will potentially be required to service Stage 1 and part of Stage 2.